 Flea and Tick Control Veterinarian

 Fleas and ticks don’t merely make animals itch.
 Large amounts of biting can cause serious blood loss in pets, and both of these tiny organisms are vectors for disease.
 Because they can cause these problems, it is vital to prevent an infestation of either of these pests.

 Sprays, collars, shampoos and the like designed to control fleas are no longer the best means to deal with an infestation.
 These seldom play any role in flea control.
 Nowadays, the main way to deal with a flea problem is with applying a topical medication that kills adult fleas quickly and completely and inhibits the growth of immature fleas, preventing the recurrence of the infestation.
 The newest preventative for dogs is a chewable tablet which fulfills the same function – most dogs will just take like a treat from your hand.

 Only a small portion of the available medications provide effective and enduring elimination of fleas.
 The majority of over-the-counter topical flea control products are simply a topical version of pesticides.
-Many animals will not have any adverse reaction to the pesticides, but there is a portion of pets who have special sensitivity to them.
+Many animals will not have any adverse reaction to the pesticides, but there is a portion of pets who have a special sensitivity to them.
 Consequently, toxic reactions can and do happen, even for the animals on which the products are labeled for use.